zeittresor/protracker_mod_choral_generator/README.md

 <i>Projected Version from the future in five years.. v11 (Release year is 2031 !) .. v11.0 .. currently we have 2026 :-)</b></i>

-Look in the subfolder "v11 (Year 2031)".
-Might work or not i have not tested this at all xD
+Ok wowowowo, this is a little bit crazy i have asked a AI to project what and how i am might use AI for coding in the past to project it to the future in ~5 years.. this is the result.. i have no idea what the AI was doing in a hour of review / coding.. i have not tested this at all.. try on your own risk (as always) xD

 <i><b>New in Commit 14b74da (04.03.2026) v6.13):</b></i>